seanlaw/seanlaw.github.io/_posts/uncategorized/2016-05-25-pandas-example.md

 </div>
 <br><br>

-# Get Aggregated Annual Batting Averages
+## Get Aggregated Annual Batting Averages
+<br><br>
+Finally, we can get annual batting averages for the entire league by taking the mean (`np.mean`) across batting averages for each year.
+In other words, we choose a single year and calculate the average batting average across all players for that year and then repeat this for each year.
 <br><br>
 {% highlight python %}
 all_batting_avg = batting_avg.groupby(level=['yearID']).agg({'avg': np.mean})